Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis reveals 17 active transport stops operating within Salisbury Park.
-These stops serve a mix of bus routes, with 14 individual routes in total providing 706 weekly passenger trips.
-Transport accessibility is rated as excellent, with residents typically located 181 meters from the nearest stop.
+Public transport analysis shows 17 active stops operating within Salisbury Park, serving a mix of bus routes.
+These stops are serviced by 14 individual routes, providing a total of 706 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 181 meters from the nearest stop.
+In this primarily residential area, most commuters travel outward.
+Car remains the dominant mode at 89%, with bus use at 7%.
+Vehicle ownership averages 1.3 per dwelling.

 Frequently Asked Questions - Transport